wangherr/perceptual-loss-wrapper/README.md

 # DESCRIPTION

-a `class` wrapper the perceptual loss to quickly compare the similarity between two image
+a `class` wrap the perceptual loss to quickly compare the similarity between two image

 # INTRODUCTION